 However, his historical perspectives on the stem cell field are overly simplistic, extreme, wrong and in some cases dismissive.

-Here’s a comment I posted on his piece at the NYT website:
+Here’s a comment I posted on the newer Nicholas Wade piece at the NYT website:

 This “rearview” commentary is interesting in some ways, but also did not work in others.